Raylin009/hello_again/README.md

 implement delete to all items

 instead of actually delete it.
 I can just add a show/no show in the itemObejct and not render the HTML tag.
 I think the attibute is hide

+12.12.2020
+I want to have the run time for edit and delete to be consant.
+I think i can do that if i let every todo item manage their own state.
+Nahhh non of this matters just get it done so we can move on to redux and stuff